 Approach your boss

 Having tried to make it work at your job and talked to a trusted person.
 And you are sure of taking that walk.
 Then it is time to discuss with your boss to give a head start or notice.
-It will give your boss some time to find a replacement for the job you are leaving behind.
+Giving notice will give your boss some time to find a replacement for the position you are leaving behind, ensuring you part on good terms and maintain professional support.
 It also helps to be able to show your replacement around before leaving.
 Remember that the goal is to leave your old job without burning bridges.

 How Paystubsnow can help your new business